abbyazari/abbyazari.github.io/_pages/publications.md

 * **Azari, A. R.**, Lockhart, J. W., Liemohn, M. W., and Jia, X. (2020).
 "Incorporating Physical Knowledge into Machine Learning for Planetary Space Physics".
 Frontiers in Astronomy and Space Sciences.

   *This work provides an example of interpretable machine learning for the field of planetary space physics along with a guide for future applications of machine learning to space physics problems.
 Within the Machine Learning in Heliophysics collection.
 Preview accesible at  <a href="https://www.frontiersin.org/articles/10.3389/fspas.2020.00036/abstract"> Frontiers</a>.*

+  * **Azari, A. R.** (2020).
+"A Data-Driven Understanding of Plasma Transport in Saturn's Magnetic Environment ".
+PhD Thesis.
+University of Michigan.

+  *Full text accesible at  <a href="https://deepblue.lib.umich.edu/handle/2027.42/155251"> DeepBlue Thesis Database </a>.*

 ### 2019

 * **Azari, A. R.**, Jia, X., Liemohn, M. W., Hospodarsky, G. B., Provan, G., Ye, S. ‐Y., et al. (2019).
-"Are Saturn's Interchange Injections Organized by Rotational Longitude?"Journal of Geophysical Research: Space Physics, 124. doi:10.1029/2018JA026196.
+"Are Saturn's Interchange Injections Organized by Rotational Longitude?"
+Journal of Geophysical Research: Space Physics, 124. doi:10.1029/2018JA026196.

   *This work investigated if mass transport events most similar to Rayleigh-Taylor instabilities in Saturn’s space environment were related to ionospheric or upper atmopsheric conditions by purusing a large-scale data occurrence analyses to tease apart multiple dependencies.
 Can be found online at <a href="https://doi.org/10.1029/2018JA026196"> JGR Space Physics</a>.*

+* Jasinski, J. M., Arridge, C. S., Bader, A., **et al. including Azari, A. R.** (2019).
+"Saturn's open‐closed field line boundary: A Cassini electron survey at Saturn's magnetosphere."
+Journal of Geophysical Research: Space Physics, 124, 10018– 10035. doi:0.1029/2019JA027090.

+  *This work evaluated the high-latittude environement of Saturn's magnetosphere to understand system-wide mass transport.
+Can be found online at: <a href="https://doi.org/10.1029/2018JA025442"> JGR Space Physics</a>.*

 ### 2018

-* Regoli, L. H., Roussos, E., Dialynas, K., Luhmann, J. G., Sergis, N., Jia, X., Román, D., **Azari, A. R.**, Krupp, N., Jones, G., Coates, A., and Rae, I. (2018).
+* Regoli, L. H., Roussos, E., Dialynas, K., **et al. including Azari, A. R.**, (2018).
 "Statistical study of the energetic proton environment at Titan'ss orbit from the Cassini spacecraft."
 Journal of Geophysical Research: Space Physics, 123, 4820–4834. doi:10.1029/2018JA025442.

   *This work produces a statistical study of the proton environment around Titan, the largest Saturnian moon.
 Can be found online at: <a href="https://doi.org/10.1029/2018JA025442"> JGR Space Physics</a>.*